martin-18246/Computer-Graphics/02-ImagePalette/solutions/README.md

 3) The n cubes with the most colors in them are selected. (n is the number of colors in the palette the user has chosen).
 4) For each of the selected cube, an average color is calculated from all the pixels in that cube and gets printed out.

+WARNING: For some reason, two dashes need to be in front of the c option:
 Example command: `dotnet run -i "input.png" --c 10 -o "output.png"`